Skip to main content

 The Reva Cries

 Roopmati had watched the troops leave.
 She had stood behind the chief queen as she traditionally bid goodbye to her sons.
 She had waited for the Sultan to come to her.
 He did.
 He was confident that the sudden advancement of Akbar’s foster brother Adham Khan could be curbed.
 It was not war, just precaution.
 He reassured her.
 Malwa would never bow to the Timurids.
 And he would not let anything happen to her.
 To Her.
 Roopmati felt suffocated by her husband’s affectionate hug.
 She felt trapped in the scrutinising eyes of all the people in the palace.
-Angry blaming eyes.
-She tried to pace herself and sing but her voice cracked in fear.
+Angry, blaming eyes.
+She tried to pace herself and sing, but her voice cracked in fear.
 Her melody was drowned in tears.
-Every evening a messenger would come to the chief queen with the news of war.
+Every evening, a messenger would come to the chief queen with the news of war.
 Roopmati was kept in the darkness.
 She was not told about anything.
 She knew the rumours.
 She was a witch.
 A temptress who caused doom to the Sultan of Malwa.
 She was a spy of the enemy planted in his life to destroy him.
-She wondered if he came back home with the same thought what was to happen to her?
+She wondered if he came back home with the same thought, what was to happen to her?
 All she wanted to do was save him.
-Roopmati contemplated riding the horse he gifted her, with a dagger or sword perhaps slung to her waist and meeting him at the battlefield.
+Roopmati contemplated riding the horse he had gifted her, with a dagger or sword perhaps slung to her waist and meeting him at the battlefield.
 But she knew better not to disobey him.
 She knew better not to upset the zenana further.
 Roopmati stayed indoors, her food served to her in the room, and occasionally took strolls after the maid made sure nobody was on the lawn.
-The more days passed with the Sultan away from Mandu the less people saw of her.
-One evening she was in the garden when one of the concubines gasped as she picked up a flower.
+The more days passed with the Sultan away from Mandu, the less people saw of her.
+One evening, she was in the garden when one of the concubines gasped as she picked up a flower.

 “She is killing the plants.”
 She cried.
 Roopmati stood stunned as the women gathered around her and spoke in fearful whispers.
 The Chief Queen walked in with her entourage.